 I love being a solopreneur, no two days are the same.
 Because I get to wear many hats, I rely on technology to help me save time and be more efficient.

-I love being self employed, no two days are the same and I have the freedom and flexibility to contribute to my household while still being present for my children and homeschool.
-I am always in a quest for efficiency and innovation while keeping overhead costs as low as possible.
 I am regularly asked about what tools I use so I have gathered a list for ease of future sharing.
 Some tools are must haves that I use every day, other tools are only used occasionally.
 I have divided the items in 2 categories.
 General business tools that can help any freelancer and Accounting Tools specific to those in the bookkeeping industry.

 General Business Tools

 Customer Relationship Management (CRM)– 17Hats $295 per year, $45 if paying per month.
 Get a special discount through this link

 No change: I raved about this app in my 2018 update.
 Since then, it’s become an indispensable part of my business so I “married” the app by purchasing a lifetime subscription.

 17Hats is great for workflow and project management.
 It has great lead management and automation properties.
 I love that once configured, when somebody fills out the contact form in my website, they are automatically added as a lead in 17Hats, an email is sent and a workflow is automatically created to standardize the process of converting the lead into a customer.

 I can send an online proposal with a contract that the customer can sign online at the same time that they approve the proposal.
 This then triggers the onboarding workflow thus shaving a lot of time in the onboarding process for new projects.